okuvshynov/slowllama/README.md

     /CodeLlama-34b-Python/... # and here
 ```

+We also depend on llama tokenizer implementation [here](finetune.py#L10-L11), so you'll need Meta repo.

 Let's start with a [tiny example](test_data/cubestat.txt).
 It is an intro to the description of another open-source project - [cubestat](https://github.com/okuvshynov/cubestat).
 Text is short enough to just be included as part of the prompt, but it's ok as an illustration and you can read it in seconds youself.
 As I just published that project recently, there's no way original llama would know anything about it.

 Asking base llama2-7b to complete the prompt _"Cubestat reports the following metrics: "_ results in _"1) the number of cubes in the system, 2) the number of cubes that are in the process of being created"_.